mottlio/react-add-component/README.md

 ## Including JSX (with Babel transpiler) in a React project

 - React DOM Factories no longer necessary
-- Babel has to be included via a script
+- Babel is included via a script
+- Babel is slow - it's important to use tools to make sure that JSX -> JS conversion is done ahead of time - precompiling scripts for production